ros2/ros2_documentation/source/Tutorials/Ros2bag/Recording-A-Bag-From-Your-Own-Node.rst

 .. code-block:: console

-  ros2 pkg create --build-type ament_cmake bag_recorder_node --dependencies rclcpp,rosbag2_cpp
+  ros2 pkg create --build-type ament_cmake bag_recorder_node --dependencies rclcpp rosbag2_cpp

 Your terminal will return a message verifying the creation of your package ``bag_recorder_node`` and all its necessary files and folders.
 The ``--dependencies`` argument will automatically add the necessary dependency lines to ``package.xml`` and ``CMakeLists.txt``.